Priyanshi231/Travencia/README.md

-#  Travencia - Full Stack Travel Booking Platform
+#  StaySphere - Full Stack Travel Booking Platform

-Wanderlust is a full-stack web application designed to help users explore travel destinations, create listings, and share reviews of places they have visited.
+StaySphere is a full-stack web application designed to help users explore travel destinations, create listings, and share reviews of places they have visited.
 It provides a smooth and interactive experience for travelers to discover and manage travel-related content.

 ---